CompuCell3D/PythonScriptingManual/docs/section_pde_solvers.rst

 PDESolvers in CompuCell3D
 =========================

-One of the most important and time consuming parts of the CC3D simulation is to solve all sorts of Partial Differential Equations which describe behavior of certain simulation objects (usually chemical fields).
+One of the most important and time-consuming parts of the CC3D simulation is to solve all sorts of Partial Differential Equations which describe behavior of certain simulation objects (usually chemical fields).
 Most of the CC3D PDE solvers solve PDE with diffusive terms.